Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 "quorum seems impossible from here" may influence logging, diagnostics, and bounded waits, but they must not short-circuit the gate while enough proofed sidecar material exists to continue toward non-fallback entropy.
-A node that cannot accept the entropy root by the bounded deadline may inject `consensus_fallback` while the aligned quorum injects validator entropy.
-This is an accepted, validation-resolved lagging-node close result, not a selector determinism defect: an accepted root must win, and absence of an accepted root falls back.
+A node that cannot retain the entropy root through the bounded gate may inject `consensus_fallback` while the aligned quorum injects validator entropy.
+This is an accepted, validation-resolved lagging-node close result, not a selector determinism defect: a root still accepted at injection must win, while a root withdrawn before injection is absent and falls back.
 This residual can occur even when the node otherwise agreed on the pre-injection transaction set: CE is appended after base transaction-set consensus, so missing CE proposal material is its own close-time boundary.
 This is a theoretical/reproduced-in-lab boundary, not a behavior observed on healthy testnets.
 CE reveal material rides the same proposal messages as the base transaction-set positions, so a node healthy enough to align on the tx set